Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 The SDK for Java 2.x supports the following retry modes:

-• legacy — The default retry mode if you don't explicitly change it.
-This retry mode is specific to the Java SDK and characterized by:
+• legacy – The default retry mode if you don't explicitly change it.
+This retry mode is specific to the Java SDK.
+It's characterized by up to three retries, or more for services such as DynamoDB, which has up to eight retries.

-• standard — Named standard because it’s more consistent with other Amazon SDKs.
+• standard – Named "standard" because it's more consistent with other Amazon SDKs.
 This mode waits for a random amount of time ranging from 0ms to 1,000ms for the first retry.
-If another retry is necessary, it picks another random time from 0ms to 1,000ms and multiplies it by two.
-If an additional retry is necessary, it does the same random pick multiplied by 4, and so on.
+If another retry is necessary, then this mode picks another random time from 0ms to 1,000ms and multiplies it by two.
+If an additional retry is necessary, then it does the same random pick multiplied by four, and so on.
 Each wait is capped at 20 seconds.
-This mode will perform retries on more detected failure conditions than the legacy mode.
-For DynamoDB, it performs up to three total max attempts unless you overridde with numRetries.
+This mode performs retries on more detected failure conditions than the legacy mode.
+For DynamoDB, it performs up to three total max attempts unless you override with numRetries.

-• adaptive — Builds on standard mode and dynamically limits the rate of Amazon requests to maximize success rate.
-This may done be at the expense of request latency.
-We do not recommend adaptive retry mode when predictable latency is important.
+• adaptive – Builds on standard mode and dynamically limits the rate of Amazon requests to maximize success rate.
+This can occur at the expense of request latency.
+We don't recommend adaptive retry mode when predictable latency is important.

 You can find an expanded definition of these retry modes in the Retry behavior topic in the Amazon SDKs and Tools Reference Guide.